Mindful-Design/Lagertha/README.md

 If you are interested in what else I have developed, or in the streaming platform I am working on, please don't hesistate to visit [my homepage](http://bit.ly/MindfulG)

+## Status

+* You can find the status of the project over on [Trello](https://trello.com/b/5kni5emL/mindful-design-public)

 ## Getting Started

 To use this on your own setup, download the repo and replace your web folders with these.
 Be mindful (pun intended) of the PhantomBot version requirements.